 5. If the student is not found in the room, Housing and Residential Life staff will attempt to gain information on the student's whereabouts from roommates, other members of the residential community, or other friends.
 Housing and Residential Life staff will also attempt to acquire additional phone numbers for the subject student (if not already on file) and use them to initiate contact.

 6. At any step in the process, staff members will immediately report any suspicious findings to University Police.

 7. If all of these steps do not provide Housing and Residential Life staff with an opportunity to speak with the missing resident or to learn his/her whereabouts, University Police will take over the investigation.

-9. If the missing student is determined to be under the age of eighteen, Housing and Residential Life staff will notify University Police who will contact the student's custodial parent or guardian within 24 hours of being deemed missing.
+10. If the missing student is determined to be under the age of eighteen, and not emancipated, Housing and Residential Life staff will notify University Police who will contact the student's custodial parent or guardian within 24 hours of being deemed missing.
 In all cases, University Police will notify the student's designated confidential contact within 24 hours after the student is determined to be missing.

 11. If these steps provide Housing and Residential Life staff with an opportunity to speak with the missing Residential Student, verification of the student's state of health and intention of returning to campus is made.
 If needed, a referral will be made to the MTSU Counseling Center.
 University Police will be notified that contact has been made with the subject student.

 Revisions: January 17, 2013 (original); August 15, 2014; September 3, 2015.